The Landscape of “Grow Your Own” Teacher Initiatives in the United States

 Another One Rides the Bus: The Impact of School Transportation on Student Outcomes in Michigan

-Edwards, D.S. (in press).
+Edwards, D.S.
+(2024).
 Education Finance and Policy.

 Download paper here